IBM/event-automation/_tutorials/ea-guided-tutorial-3.md

 When processing events we can modify events to create additional properties, which are derived from the event.
 Transforms work on individual events in the stream.

-## Scenario : Track how many products of each type are sold per hour
+## Scenario: Track how many products of each type are sold per hour
 {: #scenario}

 In this scenario, we identify the product that has sold the most units in each hourly window.
 This could be used to drive a constantly updating event streams view of "Trending Products".